bueller2298/daggerheart-srd/Witherwild Campaign/Session Notes/Session 3.md

 > **Read Aloud:**
 > Beyond the main bridges, a half-submerged boardwalk leads into the mist.
 The air grows heavy with decay, and even the white blossoms turn pale gray.
-> At the edge of sight stands a crooked hut perched atop two leaning trees — the Fanewraith’s supposed refuge.
+> At the edge of sight stands a crooked hut perched atop two leaning trees — the [[Fanewraith]]’s supposed refuge.
 Its walls are etched with chalk sigils that drip faintly in the damp.

 Inside, the party finds remnants of her work:
 - Burned notes written in elegant hand: *“If the Eye sleeps, perhaps the root may dream for it.”*